Illinois defense reigns supreme in blowout win over Virginia

 UP NEXT

-The Illini will be on the bye next week, but will play Chattanooga on Thursday, Sept.
+The Illini will be on a bye next week, but will play Chattanooga on Thursday, Sept.
 22 at Memorial Stadium.

 Kickoff will be at 7:30 p.m.
 CT on Big Ten Network.